evah000/CHUKNORRIS-package/README.md

 # The research paper that built this life-saver package
 Daniel S. C. Damineli, Maria Teresa Portes, José A. Feijó (2017) Oscillatory signatures underlie growth regimes in Arabidopsis pollen tubes: computational methods to estimate tip location, periodicity, and synchronization in growing cells.
 Journal of Experimental Botany. doi:10.1093/jxb/erx032

+#Tutorial
+The tutorial pdf in this repository is written by Damineli, the original package developer.

 # All modifications made to the original package
 These are modified to make consistent folder paths within the code & accommodate the time-lapse imaging settings
 1. the folder paths